Disability Insurance Benefit Amounts

 Determining Weekly Benefit Amounts

-An individual’s claim begins on the date his or her disability, care, or bonding began.
+An individual’s claim begins on the date his or her disability began.
 SDI calculates the weekly benefit amount using his or her base period.
 The date the disability, care, or bonding claim begins determines an individual’s base period.

 An individual may not change the beginning date of his or her claim or adjust a base period after establishing a valid claim.